ismaeil-shajar/SD-tech-response/docs/apigateway/CSH(ai written).md

 ## System Architecture Overview

 The Central Hub employs a scalable and flexible architecture that supports service integration and management.
-The architecture relies on Java, Kafka, and gRPC for messaging and communication, and it is serverless, containerized, and cloud-compatible.
+The architecture relies on Java, Kafka, and gRPC for messaging and communication.
+It is serverless, leveraging technologies like AWS Lambda for efficient resource management.
+The system is containerized and cloud-compatible, initially hosted on AWS outside Sudan.

+A local cloud provider in Sudan may be considered to provide a proxy inside the country.
+This would enable tunneling the application into Sudan when the internet is blocked and allow operation on the local network.

 ## API Specification